-This course will explore the broad spectrum of Physical Education as an academic discipline and the required preparation and training for occupations involved with discipline and the required preparation and training for occupations involved with human movement, education, fitness, recreation, coaching, and wellness.
+Units: 3 This course will explore the broad spectrum of Physical Education as an academic discipline and the required preparation and training for occupations involved with human movement, education, fitness, recreation, coaching, and wellness.
 This course is an in-depth overview of kinesiology, current issues, and professionalism.
+[PED-033 is the same as KINS-033]

-CSU GE: None District GE: E IGETC: None
+Transfer Status: CSU/UC Degree Applicable: AA/AS CSU GE: E District GE: E IGETC: None